-Pro-Patterns: How to Build Scrapbook Patterns Like a Boss with Shannon McNabdesigner / illustrator
+Pro-Patterns: How to Build Scrapbook Patterns Like a Boss - Shannon McNabdesigner / illustrator

 How do the best digital designers create printed-patterned paper that flies off the digital shelves into hands of adoring scrapbookers?
 How do digital designers use Adobe Illustrator to build original vector art and transform it into patterns that turn heads?
 If you’re ready to know, you’ve come to the right place!